 \subsection{Direct inversion}

-In this section, we discuss three algorithms that we sort into the ``direct inversion'' category --- this encompasses algorithms that aim to directly implement an application of $A^{-1}$ on $\ket{\bv}$.
+In this section, we discuss three algorithms that we sort into the ``direct inversion'' category and directly implement an application of $A^{-1}$ on $\ket{\bv}$.
 The presented algorithms mostly differ in the way they construct a circuit implementation of the action of the inverse matrix.
-The first is the HHL algorithm~\cite{harrow_quantum_2009} that uses phase estimation and controlled rotation of the thus retrieved eigenvalues to apply the inverse action of $A$.
-Further, various algorithmic improvements upon HHL have been introduced in \cite{childs_quantum_2017}, where an LCU implementation of inverse function expressed in Fourier and Chebyshev bases allows to apply an inverse matrix.
-Finally, we elaborate on how the quantum singular value transformation~\cite{gilyen2019quantum}, enabling the implementation of functions on the singular values of an operator, can be used for matrix inversion.
+The first is the HHL algorithm~\cite{harrow_quantum_2009} that uses phase estimation and controlled rotation of the thus retrieved eigenvalues to apply $A^{-1}$.
+Further, various algorithmic improvements upon HHL have been introduced in \cite{childs_quantum_2017}, where an LCU implementation of the inverse function expressed in Fourier and Chebyshev bases allows to apply an inverse matrix.
+Finally, we elaborate on how the quantum singular value transformation~\cite{gilyen2019quantum} that enables the implementation of polynomial functions on the singular values of an operator, can be used for matrix inversion.